ntop/PF_RING/doc/modules/accolade.rst

 other ports later (previous ports may stop working), this can be avoided using the port-to-ring binding as explained later on.

-The anic_rx_block_mfl tool included in the Accolade SDK can be used to aggregate traffic from multiple ports and setup the card for load-balancing (similar to RSS) and multi-process applications.
+The anic_mfl_config tool included in the Accolade SDK can be used to aggregate traffic from multiple ports and setup the card for load-balancing (similar to RSS) and multi-process applications.